 Responsibilities: Architecture design, product documentation, networking analysis, prototyping (Clojure)

 Braingate allows tetraplegic patients to control computers and robotic arms with their thoughts.
 My responsibility was pairing with Mojotech’s CTO to come up with an architecture for how components communicated that was resillient, simple to program experiments on, fascilitated diagnostics, and allowed the patient to be mobile.

 Some of the design challenges of the architecture involved making trade-offs in the component protocols, high bandwidth transfer of sensitive data between components, accounting for energy-usage constrains, allowing the system to be troubleshooted by administrators, and allowing the existing researched math models to be used.

 Responsibilities: Mentoring junior developers, code reviewing

 The Firehose project is a paid (~$8,500) educational program that helps students go from beginner to employable developers in under a year.
 Students need mentors.
-That’s where I come in.
-Students would come with questions about technical details, career advice, and architectual suggestions.
+That’s why I was hired.
+Students would come with questions about technical details, problems they’re blocked on, career advice, and architectual suggestions.
 I would check up on the progress of assigned tasks and helping them through areas they were blocked on.

-In addition, I also servered as a mentor at the Brown University Hackathon: Hack@Brown.
-My responsibilities were to find projects that were stuck on a technical problem, help them through it, then find another technical problem.
-Rinse and repeat for 24 consecutive hours.
+I also served as a mentor at the Brown University Hackathon: Hack@Brown.
+My responsitility was to find projects that were stuck on a technical problem, help them through it, then find another stuck project.
+The hackathon goes on for 24 consecutive hours.